tsmetana/community/contributors/design-proposals/volume-snapshotting.md

     * Nongoal: Enable *automatic* periodic snapshotting for direct volumes in pods.

-* Goal 2: Expose standardized snapshotting operations Create and List in Kubernetes REST API.
+* Goal 2: Expose standardized snapshotting operations to create, list and delete snapshots in Kubernetes REST API.

-    * Nongoal: Support Delete and Restore snapshot operations in API.

 * Goal 3: Implement snapshotting interface for GCE PDs.

-    * Nongoal: Implement snapshotting interface for non GCE PD volumes.
+    * Stretch goal: Implement snapshotting interface for any non GCE PD volumes.

 ### Feature Roadmap

-Major features, in order of priority (bold features are priorities for v1):
+Major features, planned for the first version:

-* **On demand snapshots**
+* On demand snapshots

-    * **API to create new snapshots and list existing snapshots**
+    * API to create new snapshots

+    * API to list snapshots available to the user

+    * API to delete existing snapshots

-    * API to restore a disk from a snapshot and delete old snapshots
+    * API to create a persistent volume from a snapshot

+#### Future Features

+The features that are not planned for the first version of the API bus should be considered in future versions:

+* Creating snapshots

-* Scheduled snapshots
+    * Scheduled and periodic snapshots

+    * Aplication initiated on-demand snapshot creation

+    * Support snapshot per PVC, pod or StatefulSet

     * Support snapshots for non-cloud storage volumes (i.e. plugins that require actions to be triggered from the node)

+    * Support application-consistent snapshots (coordinate distributed snapshots across multiple volumes)

+    * Enable to create a pod/statefulsets with snapshots

+* List snapshots

+    * Enable to get the list of all snapshots for a specified persistent volume

+    * Enable to get the list of all snapshots for a pod/StatefulSet

+* Delete snapshots

+    * Enable to automatic garbage collect older snapshots when storage is limited

+* Quota management

+    * Enable to set quota for limiting how many snapshots could be taken and saved

+    * When quota is exceeded, delete the oldest snapshots automatically

 ## Requirements